October 28, 2021 - World Fuel Services Corporation to Acquire Flyers Energy Group

 - The largest acquisition in company history will drive scale and operating synergies in the North American Land platform

 - Accelerates strategy to drive higher and more ratable returns

-- Will drive significant margin, earnings per share and cash flow accretion
+- Will drive significant margin, earnings per share, and cash flow accretion

-- Liquidity profile will remain strong post-acquisition
+- The liquidity profile will remain strong post-acquisition

 MIAMI--(BUSINESS WIRE)--Oct.
 28, 2021-- World Fuel Services Corporation (NYSE: INT) today announced that a wholly-owned subsidiary of the company has signed a definitive agreement to acquire Flyers Energy Group (“Flyers”) from the Dwelle family, who have been engaged in the petroleum marketing industry for more than 40 years.